Mikah31/TF2-Dodgeball-Unified/README.md

 # Removed features (as of now, these could be added later)
 - Multiple types of rockets with spawning chances within 1 config.
-- The ability to make subplugins using natives.
+- ~The ability to make subplugins using natives.~ (Added since 1.2.0)
 - FFA / Hitting team rockets do not automatically disable once it is player vs bot, some bots break whenever FFA or team airblast rockets are enabled.
 - Taunt killing has not been disabled.
 - Nukes are completely removed.